dativebase/dativetop/README.rst

     $ make launch

-Note: the ``create-old-instance`` command will create a SQLite database file in oldinstances/dbs/ as well as a directory for your OLD instance's files in oldinstances/.
-The "undo" command, which destroys an OLD instance's database and directory structure is ``destroy-old-instance``.
+Note: the ``create-old-instance`` command will create a SQLite database file in ``oldinstances/dbs/`` as well as a directory for your OLD instance's files in ``oldinstances/``.
+The corresponding "undo" command, which destroys an OLD instance's database and directory structure, is ``destroy-old-instance``.

 DativeTop should open a window (WebView) wherein Dative is running.
 You should now be able to login to the OLD named ``myold`` from the Dative interface using